-- The usual starting dose is 2 mg per day, this may be increased to 4 mg per day on the second day - Your dose may then be adjusted by your doctor depending on how you respond to the treatment - Most people feel better with daily doses of 4 to 6 mg - This total daily dose can be divided into either one or two doses a day.
+- The usual starting dose is 2 ml oral solution (2 mg risperidone) per day, this may be increased to 4 ml oral solution (4 mg risperidone) per day on the second day - Your dose may then be adjusted by your doctor depending on how you respond to the treatment - Most people feel better with daily doses of 4 to 6 ml oral solution (4 to 6 mg risperidone). - This total daily dose can be divided into either one or two doses a day.
 Your doctor will tell you which is the best for you.